Western Kenya · Est. 2018

 Victoria Agribusiness was founded in 2018 by Boniface Okute, a horticulture graduate with 15 years of experience watching Kenyan farmers lose income to a system stacked against them.
 His insight was straightforward: the only way to fix the value chain is to own it end-to-end.

-We procure directly from our farmer network, aggregate produce at our facilities, add value through drying, milling, and processing, and sell to bulk buyers — local supermarkets, hotels, regional distributors, and international food importers — with a 40% profit margin that allows us to pay farmers above-market prices while staying competitive.
+We procure directly from our farmer network across Western Kenya — from the shores of Lake Victoria to the highlands of Nandi and Kericho.
+We aggregate produce at our facilities, add value through drying, milling, and processing, and sell to bulk buyers — local supermarkets, hotels, regional distributors, and international food importers — with a 40% profit margin that allows us to pay farmers above-market prices while staying competitive.

 B2B Aggregation Platform

-Digital linkages connecting farmers (supply) with supermarkets, food importers, and retailers (demand).
+Digital linkages connecting farmers from Western Kenya (supply) with supermarkets, food importers, and retailers (demand).
 We remove exploitative middlemen from both ends.

 Agroecology Training